 POWER IT WITH BLACK

 No color can ever really be the new black.
 Black is and remains to be and forever will be the safest, no-fail, instant chic non-color of choice.

-By the way my shirt here says "Buti nalang Sabado bukas" or good thing it's Saturday tomorrow, which can be read as the Eraserheads lyric or simply your feelings for the day.
-Bonus style lesson: don't let the statement on your tee restrict you.
+By the way my shirt here says "Buti nalang Sabado bukas" or "good thing it's Saturday tomorrow", which can be read as the lyrics from the Eraserheads song or simply your feelings for the day.
+Here's a bonus tita style lesson: don't let the statement on your tee restrict you.